refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 If you want to show a form in a modal or drawer where necessary route params might not be there you can use the [useModalForm](/docs/api-reference/mantine/hooks/form/useModalForm/) or the [useDrawerForm](/docs/api-reference/mantine/hooks/form/useDrawerForm/) hook.
 :::

+> For more detailed usage examples please refer to the [Mantine Form](https://mantine.dev/form/use-form/) documentation.

 ## Properties

 ### `action`

-`useForm` can handle `edit`, `create` and `clone` actions.
+`useForm` can handle the `edit`, `create` and `clone` actions.

 :::tip
-By default, it determines the `action` from route.
+By default, `useForm` determines the `action` from route.
 The action is inferred by matching the resource's action path with the current route.

-It can be overridden by passing the `action` prop where it isn't possible to determine the action from the route (e.g. when using form in a modal or using a custom route).
+It can be overridden by passing the `action` prop when it isn't possible to determine the action from the route (e.g. when using form in a modal or using a custom route).
 :::

 <Tabs